digipodium/setup-guide-for-django-2024/new_blank_website.md

 # Django website creation
-### ❶ Ensure that the Python version installed with Miniconda is greater than 3.9 by running the following command in the Anaconda Prompt:
+### ❶ Ensure that the Python version installed with Miniconda is greater than 3.9 by running the following command in the Anaconda Prompt (recommended) or cmd:

 ```bash
 python --version